From the Global Youth Forum to ILEAD

 It’s been almost two years since you attended the Youth Global Forum in Dubai.
 And you have a lot of interesting news to share.
 Please describe briefly what are you working on currently?

-Currently I am leading the Institute of Leadership through Education and Development – ILEAD, a youth-focused start-up which aims to empower individuals and organizations by bringing global learning to local stakeholders through bridging gaps and providing creative avenues which ensure effectiveness and foster collaboration.
+Currently, I am leading the Institute of Leadership through Education and Development – ILEAD, a youth-focused start-up that aims to empower individuals and organizations by bringing global learning to local stakeholders through bridging gaps and providing creative avenues that ensure effectiveness and foster collaboration.

 When did you start working on the idea of the Institute of Leadership through Education and Development – ILEAD)?
 How did the process go from developing the idea through the final stage of implementation?

 The idea emerged with the thought that talent is universally distributed, but opportunities are not.